 An answering service is used when businesses are unable to answer calls.
 An off-site individual will receive inbound calls from a dedicated line that is used for the company they’re working for.
 When someone calls in, they can inquire about operating hours, obtain general information, leave a message with a live person, and other basic requests.

-Answering services can also be automated, routing callers based on the numbers they press.
+Answering services for small businesses can also be automated, routing callers based on the numbers they press.
 Automated answers are offered for common questions and if the caller cannot find the answer they seek, they may have the option to speak to an operator.
 This ensures that customer calls are not ignored, even if the process is not always ideal for customers who want to speak to someone from the get-go.

 Overall, the goal of this service is to have someone on the other end of a customer’s phone call.
 This issue with answering services are that they are typically cheap and there is always a major issue with low-cost solutions: the quality.